Jervis Bay Village

 Jervis Bay Village is a village in the Jervis Bay Territory, Australia.
 HMAS Creswell Royal Australian Navy base is located in the village.
-Apart from the navy base there is an Aboriginal community in the village.
-It is the largest settlement and de facto capital in the Jervis Bay Territory, with 128 inhabitants (followed by Wreck Bay Village with 152).
+Apart from the navy base, there is an Aboriginal community in the village.
+It is the second-largest settlement and de facto capital in the Jervis Bay Territory, with 128 inhabitants (alongside Wreck Bay Village with 152).